GabrielcWilliams/Enterprise-System-Setup/README.md

 - Group Policy
 - IIS

-## Purpose
+##Project Purpose
-This project helped me develop my skills in system administration, network configuration, and securing IT environments, simulating an enterprise-level setup.
+This personal project was designed to simulate the typical responsibilities of a system administrator in a small enterprise setting.
+It aimed to deepen my understanding of Windows Server management, user and group policy administration, and secure network configurations.